 Personal, Social and Health Education

-The school uses 'Jigsaw' PSHE programme in KS1.
+The school uses the 'Jigsaw' PSHE programme.
 All classes have weekly PSHE lessons.
 Click here for Jigsaw Information for Parents.

 PSHE (Personal, Social & Health Education) is also taught throughout other curriculum areas and below you will find a summary of the content; whilst lesson themes and times of the year may change, all aspects will be taught: